front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 Writing batching functions and loaders could lead to reusing the same patterns.
 We have extracted some utility functions to help you in this task.

-One can find them in the [`server/core/graphql/dataloaderHelpers`](https://gitlab.com/front-commerce/front-commerce/blob/main/src/server/core/graphql/dataloaderHelpers.js) module.
+You can find them in the [`server/core/graphql/dataloaderHelpers`](https://gitlab.com/front-commerce/front-commerce/blob/main/src/server/core/graphql/dataloaderHelpers.js) module.

 ### `reorderForIds`